carmencchow/bellabeat_casestudy/README.md

 ```
 <br>

+Let's take a look at average calories burned throughout the week.
+We would expect the order of the days to be identical or fairly similar to the days that had the highest step count.
+In fact, with the exception of Tuesday, they aren’t.
+This is likely because the calories burned per day do not come from the calories burned from the total steps recorded, but also from other physical activity (which could include non-steps like swimming, calisthenics, or weight training etc.), as well as your Basal Metablolic Rate (BMR),  which is the number of calories your body needs to perform basic functions and <b>NEAT</b> or <i>non-exercise activity thermogenesis</i>, which is the calories burned through daily activity that does not include intentional physical exercise, like fidgeting.

 ![avcals](https://github.com/user-attachments/assets/2a700a3c-5b31-4887-9330-44074d9063b9)

 <br>

-We would expect the order of the days to be identical or fairly similar to the days that had the highest step count.
-In fact, with the exception of Tuesday, they aren’t.
-This is likely because the calories burned per day do not come only only from the calories burned from the total steps recorded, but also from other physical activity (which could include non-steps like swimming, calisthenics, or weight training etc.) which contribute to your daily calories burned but not your step count.
-Other calories burned in a day include your <b>Basal Metabolic Rate (BMR)</b> which is the number of calories your body needs to perform basic functions and <b>NEAT</b> or <i>non-exercise activity thermogenesis</i>, which is the calories burned through daily activity that does not include intentional physical exercise (e.g. fidgeting, cooking).
-Although the average calories doesn’t differ greatly, Tuesdays and Saturdays edge out the other days with the most number of steps recorded.
+Although the average calories don't change much, Tuesday and Saturday edge out the other days with the most number of steps recorded.
 However, when we take into account that the difference between the highest average, <i>2441</i> and the lowest average, <i>2274</i> is a mere 167 steps and the average person walks around 100 steps per minute.

 Since the daily calories burned throughout the week do not differ significantly from day to day, let’s bring in the `hourlySteps_merged.csv` and see if there are any hourly trends that show when users are most active.
-We’ll create a data frame for it and perform the same data cleansing steps outlined in the <b>Process</b> part of this analysis.
-The data frame also has `33 id`s and using `head()` we’ll take a look at the first 6 rows.
+We’ll create a data frame and perform the same data cleansing steps outlined in the <b>Process</b> part of this analysis.
+We see that the `hourlySteps_merged` data frame also has `33 id`s.
+Let's examine the first 6 rows.

 ```
           id activity_hour         step_total